Describe the time when you first talked in a foreign language: IELTS Speaking Cue Card

 Follow up questions

-What motivated you to learn Spanish after that competition?
+What motivated you to learn Spanish further after the competition?

 How do you think learning a foreign language benefits individuals?